 Response to Good Behaviour

-- On Friday morning each week the Celebration Worship is held in school.
-During this Worship the children are rewarded for good behaviour, positive attitudes, progress in learning and attainment.
-The children who are to be celebrated are invited to the headteacher’s breakfast each Friday morning prior to our Celebration Worship in the form of a letter sent from school.
+- Every Friday morning a Celebration Worship is held in school, during which the children are rewarded for good behaviour, positive attitudes, progress in learning and attainment.
+The children who are to be celebrated are invited by letter to the head teacher’s breakfast which is held prior to the Celebration Worship.

-- Values Champions: Each class decides on their Values Champion weekly.
-This champion will reflect the school’s values of: friendship, respect and hope or the focused Christian Value of the term.
-The weekly Values Champion is awarded a certificate during our Celebration Worship and recorded in the Golden Book.
-The Golden Book is available in the school entrance for everyone to share.
+- Values Champions are chosen weekly from each class.
+These are children who have exemplified the school’s values of friendship, respect and hope or the Christian Values.
+Values Champions are awarded a certificate during our Celebration Worship and their names are recorded in the Golden Book.
+The Golden Book is kept on display in the school entrance.

-- Verbal praise and positive comments: Praise and positive comments will be given readily.
-Class and supply teachers, lunchtime supervisors and support teachers will be encouraged to comment on good behaviour using the 'values language' in order that children understand what the value, eg compassion, looks like in practice.
+- Praise and positive comments are given readily.
+Class and supply teachers, lunchtime supervisors and support teachers are all encouraged to comment on good behaviour using the 'values language', in order that children understand what the values look like in practice.

 Response to Inappropriate Behaviour

 When dealing with behaviour that falls below the expected standard around school, adults will: